 - How cost-effective is it?
-SMS reminders for vaccination may be in the range of cost-effectiveness of our priority programs, but there are several key factors about which we have limited information.
+Our best guess is that sending SMS reminders for vaccination is within the range of cost-effectiveness of programs we would consider directing funding to, but there are several key factors about which we have limited information.

 - Does it have room for more funding?
 Charity Science Health, a GiveWell Incubation Grant recipient, is developing an SMS vaccination reminder program.
+[Update: we are no longer supporting Charity Science Health as of 2020.
+See this page.]
 We have not performed an analysis of the funding landscape for such programs, of other implementing organizations, or of other potential funders.

-- Bottom line: This program is promising, and we plan to continue our investigation.
+- Bottom line: This program appears promising, and we may continue our investigation.